 College of Natural & Applied Sciences

-Developmental Mathematics (MA085a-b or MA089) The Fundamentals of Mathematics course is designed to provide the background necessary for advancement in mathematics and success in all disciplines.
+The Fundamentals of Mathematics (MA-085A/B or MA-089) course is designed to provide the background necessary for advancement in mathematics and success in all disciplines.
 Placement into this course is determined by the Mathematics Placement Test.
 For information and questions, please contact: uogaccuplacer.mpt@gmail.com.

 Note: Placement in Developmental Mathematics is determined by scores on the Mathematics Placement Test.
 All students must take the test before enrolling in their first mathematics class at UOG.
 Students placed into MA085a-b or MA-089 or MA-110/MA-151 should seek appropriate advisement when choosing other courses.